cnobre/W25-CSC316H/week-05/hw/week-05_hw.md

         index.html

     class_activity/
-    	[either pdf or link to gdrive that contains your running doc with class activities] [latest Tableau workbook (either added here separately or within the gdrive)]
+    	[either pdf or link to google doc for the week's activity] [latest Tableau workbook (either added here separately or within the gdrive)]

     dear_data [optional]